How to Play Responsibly at Online Casinos?

 GamBlock and Other Tools

 If self-excluding from a single site isn't enough, there are third-party tools that prevent you from accessing any UK gambling site.
 There are plenty of options you can research, but the most popular one is GamBlock.
 By enabling it on your home computer, laptop and/or mobile devices, you won't be able to game at any of the sites on GamBlock's list of UK casinos and sportsbooks.
 This is, of course, a kind of nuclear option.
 But if you're struggling, it can make all the difference.
-For this reason, all legitimate UK operators should be signed up at GamBlock.
+For this reason, all legitimate UK operators should be registered with GamBlock.

 Blocking Gambling Payments